Influencer marketing: what you need to know before getting started

 In the last few years, brands have completely reviewed their marketing strategies.
 Indeed, traditional adverts and commercials have been deemed too impersonal, or even too ‘in your face’, by consumers.
 This has given way to a more ‘authentic’ approach: influencer marketing.

-With the proliferation of social media and the emergence of digital influencers, brands seized the opportunity to innovate in their way of targeting new audiences, including the millennial holy grail.
+With the proliferation of social media and the emergence of digital influencers, brands seized the opportunity to innovate in their way of targeting new audiences, including the holy grail, millennials.
 Thanks to a large reach, but above all an impressive engagement rate, these opinion leaders have become real assets for brands, a jewel in the marketing strategy crown.
-Their advice is scrupulously heeded, and their words influence millions of followers.
+Their advice is meticulously applied, and their words influence millions of followers.

 With influencer marketing representing an $8B industry in 2020, it is still growing and has been adopted as a pillar practice of the marketing strategy today.
 Why has it become so popular amongst brands and advertisers?

 Influencer marketing guarantees visibility, brand awareness, and especially engagement, as a way to boost revenues.
 Though it might seem simple, launching an influencer marketing campaign requires a distinct and adapted methodology.